2 User Reviews

 Netflix and iPlayer Unblocking

 Surfshark unblocks a wide selection of streaming services, including Netflix in 16 different countries.
-Which is quite some achievement.
+Which is quite an achievement.
 In our tests, it unblocked US Netflix and BBC iPlayer as advertised.

 Speed and Performance